chilikasha/tinytools/README.md

 - [Bike](https://hogbaysoftware.netlify.app/bike/) - a fast and fluid outliner for macOS.
 Simple but powerful tool for organizing thoughts, making lists, taking notes and saving ideas.
   > A cross-platform alternative: [WorkFlowy](https://workflowy.com/)

-- [Bob](https://bobtranslate.com/) - a macOS translation app for text and pictures, and manual input.
-The [PopClip](https://www.popclip.app/) plugin is also available.

 - [CopyChar](https://copychar.cc/) - find and copy special characters to your clipboard.

 - [Copy Text Easily](https://devapt.com/copy-text-easily) - a simple way to copy paragraphs, sentences and custom selections on web pages in one click.

+- [Easydict](https://github.com/tisfeng/Easydict/blob/main/README_EN.md) - quickly get translation from multiple services.
+Featuring words look up, OCR, auto translate.

 - [Espanso](https://espanso.org/) - a cross-platform text expander that detects a specific keyword and replaces it with something else.